Ninja Coffee Bar Cf111 Single-Serve System Review

 - You can use your own grounds anytime

-- Don’t have to fool around with coffee pods
+- You don’t have to fool around with coffee pods

 - Large 22-oz tumbler bonus